PřF:C7187 Experimental oncology - Course Information

 - 1. Introduction, organization of the course (Dr. Bouchal).
 Cooperation and carrier in the science (Dr. Vojtěšek).

-- 4. Methods of molecular oncology (Dr. Hrstka).
-Human genome mapping, functional genomics, epigenetics.
-PCR based methods, chip based methods, next generation sequencing.
+- 5. Human genome mapping, functional genomics, epigenetics.
+(Dr. Hrstka).
+PCR based methods, chip based methods, new generation sequencing.
 Gene engineering.
 Model systems in applied research.

-- 8. Genomics and proteomics database sources in experimental oncology (Dr. Bouchal).
-Practical use of the algorithms: NCBI, ExPASy, UniProt, NCBI, BLAST, secondary structure and posttranslational modification prediction.
-Human Protein Atlas.
-Oncomine.
-Epidemiology of tumors in the Czech Republic (SVOD).
+- 7. Genomics and proteomics database sources in experimental oncology (Dr. Bouchal, Dr. Hrstka).
+Practical use of the algorithms: NCBI, ExPASy, UniProt, NCBI, BLAST, secundary structure and posttranslation modification prediction, Human Protein atlas.

 - 13. Drug development (Dr. Müller).
-Therapeutic substance, pharmacodynamics and pharmacokinetics.
-The models used for "drug screening".
+Therapeutical substance, pharmacodynamics and pharmacokinetics.
+The models used for „drug screening“.
 Databases of chemical substances versus natural products.
-Quantitative and structural analysis of the potential therapeutic substance.
+Quantitative and structural analysis of the potential therapeutical substance.
 Rational drug development.
 Clinical studies.

 - recommended literature

 - REJTHAR, Aleš and Bořivoj VOJTĚŠEK.
 Obecná patologie nádorového růstu.
 1. vyd.
 Praha: Grada, 2002.
 206 s.
 ISBN 802470238X. info

 - Presentations by professionals followed by class discussion and answers to students' questions.
 Practical use of database sources.